GTK-THANGELLA-17/Movie-Pulse/BACKEND_DEPLOYMENT_README.md

 - Test restore procedures
 - Document recovery processes

-This comprehensive setup ensures a robust, scalable backend for the MoviePulse application with proper error handling, security measures, and monitoring capabilities.
+This comprehensive setup ensures a robust, scalable backend for the Audience-Pulse application with proper error handling, security measures, and monitoring capabilities.